Castillo de San Marcos

 Although acquisition of Florida was desired by British military leaders in what would become the American South, British acquisition of Florida occurred only as the result of diplomatic negotiation following the French and Indian War-a conflict where the bulk of the fighting occurred far from St. Augustine.
 The same is true of the United State's later acquisition of Florida-although slaveholders in Georgia staged several filibustering expeditions into Spanish-controlled Florida, the territory was acquired as a result of negotiation rather than direct conquest.

-used as an Indian prison during the Second Seminole War from 1835 to 1842.
+United States' and Confederate States' PeriodsWith the Treaty of Paris of 1783, Spain reclaimed Florida and governed it until 1821, when it was ceded to the United States due to international conflicts.
+The castle’s name was changed to Fort Marion in 1825 and, then, was used as an Indian prison during the Second Seminole War from 1835 to 1842.
 Native leaders such as Osceola were imprisoned here during that conflict-the longest official war in American history.
 Although revered by many Americans at the time for his leadership and efforts to negotiate a peaceful settlement, the nature of the Seminole Wars were such that US troops were willing to take extreme actions against Native leaders.
 As a result, Osceola was captured under a flag of truce and placed in a cell in the old Castillo along with many other Native leaders.